Freedom of Information Act 2000 – Publication Scheme

 - To provide a means by which the Authority can ensure the public are aware of the sorts of the information the Council has committed to make readily available, how they can access and whether they will have to pay for it.

-- To review and update the information on a regular basis and in accordance
+- To review and update the information on a regular basis

 How will I request information not covered by the scheme?

 The Council includes as much information in the Publication Scheme as it can, however, if you cannot find what you are looking for within the Publication Scheme or on the Council's website, you can make a request for the information.

 The Act is retrospective and information requests can be for information created before the Act came fully in to force in 2005.
 However, where any of the information comes within an exempt category either under the Freedom of Information Act 2000 or other relevant legislation, it will be published with the exempt material deleted.